 Tender offer funds have wide latitude in establishing their share repurchase practices.
-Tender offer funds relying on Rule 13e-4 are not required to conduct a minimum number or frequency of tender offers-boards of directors are free to determine if and when their tender offer funds will conduct repurchases.
+Tender offer funds relying on Rule 13e-4 are not required to conduct a minimum number or frequency of tender offers - boards of directors are free to determine if and when their tender offer funds will conduct repurchases.
 Furthermore, the amount of the tender offer is left entirely to the discretion of the board.
-In the event more shares are tendered than the tender offer fund offered to buy, a tender offer fund may follow procedures for allocating repurchases that follow closely those prescribed for interval funds, as discussed above.
+In the event more shares are tendered than the tender offer fund offered to buy, a tender offer fund may follow procedures for allocating repurchases that follow closely those prescribed for interval funds, as discussed above[27].
 Despite this freedom, some tender offer funds do adopt policies to conduct regular tender offers of certain minimum amounts.
+Given the wide variation among tender offer funds, there are no useful statistics regarding the amount of shares funds offer to repurchase at each tender offer.
+However, the majority of tender offer funds conduct quarterly repurchase offers, with a minority of funds making tender offers on a monthly, semiannual or annual basis.